 2. A urine culture, where your sample is sent to a lab and is tested over the course of 24-48 hours.

-And then there are other, more advanced testing methods, that also involve shipping a sample:
+And then there are other, more advanced testing methods that use DNA sequencing and also involve shipping a sample:

 How Accurate Are Standard UTI Testing Methods?